Conditional Statements

 The letter 'o' is in the string 'hello'

-This can also be used to check if a value is in a list.
-We will discuss lists in more detail in the following lesson, but for now we can assess whether or not a value is in a list like so:
+in can also be used to check if a value is in a list.
+We will discuss lists in more detail in the following lesson, but for now we will just assess whether or not a value is in a list like so:

 my_list = [1, 2, 3, 4, 5]